 Using D-Ring Extenders On A Jobsite

-D-Ring Extenders are a great tool for increasing your mobility.
-There are some special considerations when using a D-Ring Extender, like adding 18″ to your fall clearance calculations.
+When using a D-Ring Extender, there are some special considerations to keep in mind, like adding 18″ to your fall clearance calculations.

 However, they do not come without restrictions.
 If you’re using a D-Ring Extender with a leading-edge lifeline.
 If you’re at foot level tie-off and your cable would come in contact with an edge, we do not recommend using a D-Ring Extender.
-What this does is when you connect your extender to your snap hook it moves your shock pack back away from your snap hook.
+What this does is when you connect your extender to your snap hook, it moves your shock pack back away from your snap hook.
 It increases your chances of coming into contact with an edge.
-If the webbing on your lifeline comes in contact with a sharp edge it has a possibility of severing the lifeline, and we want to decrease the chance of that happening.
+If the webbing on your lifeline comes in contact with a sharp edge, it has a possibility of severing the lifeline, and we want to decrease the chance of that happening.